rattle/fazscore/README.markdown

-# fazscore - Floating Z-Score implementation
+# fazscore - Floating Average Z-Score implementation

 ## Description

-An implementation of a Flaoting Average Z-Score algorithmic method for use in identifying trends in historical data.
+An implementation of a Floating Average Z-Score algorithmic method for use in identifying trends in historical data.

 For further information see - http://stackoverflow.com/questions/787496/what-is-the-best-way-to-compute-trending-topics-or-tags/826509#826509